Skip to content

 4. Press Start migration

-The speed of the migration is approx. 2 files/second, depending on file size.
+The speed of the migration is approx. 30 files/minute, depending on file size.
+It is recommended to do the migration outside business hours.

 Troubleshooting